j-holub/Node-MPV/readme.md

 * **addProperty** (property, value)

   Increase the `property` by the specified `value`.
-Needless to say this can only be used on numerical properties.
+Needless to say, this can only be used on numerical properties.
 Negative values are possible

 * **multiplyProperty** (property, value)